veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 \end{array}\right),
 \end{align*}
 ```
 is called the **Jones vector**.
-It is used to characterise the polarization state.
+It is used to characterize the polarization state.
 Let us see how, at a fixed position in space, the electric field vector behaves as a function of time for different choices of ${\cal A}_x$, ${\cal A}_y$ and $\varphi_y-\varphi_x$.

 **a) Linear polarization:** $\varphi_y-\varphi_x=0$ or $\varphi_y-\varphi_x=\pi$.]